 I previously trained as an exercise instructor and have taught a variety of exercise classes including aerobics, body conditioning and circuit training.
 I am therefore well placed to give advice on exercise, warm ups and stretches.I have also worked as an osteopathic technique tutor to undergraduate students at the British School of Osteopathy and as a practical skills tutor in Cranio Sacral Therapy with the Upledger Institute, UK.

-I live in Corsham with my husband and have two grown up children plus an assortment of pets.
+I live in Corsham with my husband and have two grown up children and two dogs.
 I enjoy spending time with family and friends, sharing good food and wine, travelling, reading and watching good films.
 I have recently rekindled my interest in yoga and am enjoying getting back in to regular practice.
 I adore flowers and trees and love to be out in nature which I find hugely restorative.